Mailnickko/socialize-now/_CONTRIBUTING.md

 1. Run the [tests][] before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
+1. If your pull request comprises many small superfical commits of the same type (such as typo fixes and grammar edits), please squash your commits.

 ## Checklist: